Get

 • Retching

 It’s thought that for some dogs, waiting too long before eating (which is why this can happen most often in the morning) can result in bile flowing into the stomach.
-This condition is not considered serious, but if it continues to occur, you should speak to your vet.
+This condition is not considered serious, but if it continues to occur, you should speak to a vet.

 You might also want to feed your dog a small meal before bed so they don’t need to wait as long for breakfast.
 This can help some dogs, but consult with your vet first, as they might need to run tests or offer medication for your dog.